Optimal dense materialization of the stabilizer formalism without polynomial overhead: Optimal materialization of stabilizer states

 \begin{proof} Theorem~\ref{thm:complexity} gives an $O(2^n)$ upper bound.
 Conversely, the task of writing an output vector of length $2^n$ imposes a trivial lower bound of $\Omega(2^n)$.
 Therefore the running time is $\Theta(2^n)$. \end{proof}

-\begin{corollary}[From a standard stabilizer check matrix to a full state vector] If one combines the $O(n^3)$ reduction from a stabilizer check matrix to quadratic-form data in \cite{de2025fast} with Algorithm~\ref{alg:main}, then a full stabilizer state vector can be materialized from a standard check-matrix description in time $O(2^n)$. \end{corollary}
+\begin{corollary}[From a stabilizer check matrix to a full state vector] If one combines the $O(n^3)$ reduction from a stabilizer check matrix to quadratic form data in \cite{de2025fast} with Algorithm~\ref{alg:main}, then a full stabilizer state vector can be materialized from a check matrix description in time $O(2^n)$. \end{corollary}

-\begin{remark}[Implication for stabilizer-state verification] De Silva et al. also give an $O(2^n)$ routine for extracting quadratic-form data from an explicit state vector \cite{de2025fast}.
+\begin{remark}[Implication for stabilizer-state verification] De Silva et al. also give an $O(2^n)$ routine for extracting quadratic form data from an explicit state vector \cite{de2025fast}.
 Their verifier then reconstructs the state with the $O(n2^n)$ generator and compares against the input, which leads to an $O(n2^n)$ worst-case verification bound.
 Replacing that generator by Algorithm~\ref{alg:main} lowers that verification pipeline to $O(2^n)$ on the same model. \end{remark}

 \begin{example}[Single-qubit phase state] Consider